Never Give a Sucker an Even Break (1941)

 The film opens with the bemused Great Man (W. C. Fields playing himself), a film scriptwriter, walking on his way to Esoteric Studios on the West Coast for a story conference.
 He stops in front of a large billboard sign to admire an advertisement for his most recent movie (The Bank Dick (1940), produced for Universal, not Esoteric).
 He is insulted by two boys who criticize his film, calling it a "Buptkie."
 Then, he makes a pass at a pretty girl: "Hi ya tootie-pie.
 Everything under control?"
 He doesn't realize she is accompanied by a husky enraged boyfriend, and he is punched in the face and knocked over a gate.
 He declares: "All five of 'em hit me at once."

-In the memorable restaurant-ordering scene, he enters the Cozy Corner Cafe, a greasy-spoon restaurant run by a fat, obnoxious waitress Tiny (Jody Gilbert).
+In the memorable restaurant-ordering scene, he enters the Cozy Corner Cafe, a greasy-spoon restaurant served by a fat, obnoxious waitress Tiny (Jody Gilbert).
 He requests a menu and asks: "Is there any goulash on this menu?"
 She wipes a spot off the menu and replies: "It's roast beef gravy."
 He asks about the steak: "Is that steak New York cut?"
 She crosses if off the menu - it is unavailable.
 Pouring him a glass of ice water, she becomes distracted and he ends up with the overflow on his lap.
 He jokes:

 No extra charge for the cold shower, I hope.